openedx/openedx-webhooks/README.rst

 2021-01-21
 ~~~~~~~~~~

+- More control over rescanning:

+  - You can provide an earliest and latest date to consider.
+Only pull
+    requests created within that window will be rescanned.

-- Rescanning never considers pull requests created before 2018.
+    Rescanning never considers pull requests created before 2018.
 This is a
     quick fix to deal with contractor comments.

-  Because we don't track when companies started and stopped being contractors,
+    Because we don't track when companies started and stopped being
-  we can't decide now if a pull request should have had a contractor comment
+    contractors, we can't decide now if a pull request should have had a
-  when it was created.
+    contractor comment when it was created.

     The latest contractor comment on one of our pull requests was in December
     2017.
 So don't consider pull requests that old.
 Later we can implement a
     better solution if we need to rescan those old pull requests.

-- Rescanning now has a dry-run mode which record what would have been done, but
+  - Rescanning now has a dry-run mode which records what would have been done,
-  takes no action.
+    but takes no action.

 - Before-clauses in people.yaml are now handled differently.
 Previously, only
   one before clause was found, the earliest one that applied to the date we're